codex-academy/expressjs-intro/steps/templating.md

 ## Templating using Handlebars

 [HandlebarsJS](https://www.npmjs.com/package/handlebars) is built on top of [Mustache](https://www.npmjs.com/package/mustache) templating engine and extends it.
-Mustache templating aims to be logic-less templating, tthat make Mustache hard to use at times.
+Mustache templating aims to be logic-less templating, that make Mustache hard to use at times.

 Read more on [the Mustache website](https://mustache.github.io/mustache.5.html).